Top 3 most beautiful Geodesic Dome projects in the world

 Geodesic Dome - Bảo tàng Montreal Biosphere (Quebec, Canada)

-Geodesic Dome – Montreal Biosphere Museum (Quebec, Canada)
+Source: ekodome.com – Geodesic Dome – Montreal Biosphere Museum (Quebec, Canada)

 2. Geodesic Dome – Eden botanical garden project (Cornwall, England)

-The Eden botanical garden project belongs to Eden Park, located in a valley on the edge of St. Austell, Cornwall, England.
-This place is considered the world's largest botanical garden and greenhouse, possessing humanity's natural heritage, with typical biomes around the globe.
+The Eden Botanical Garden Project is part of Eden Park, located in a valley near the city of St. Austell, Cornwall, England.
+It is considered the world's largest zoo and greenhouse, possessing a natural heritage of humanity, with typical biological communities around the world.

-Located along the winding, flower-filled roads are architectural greenhouses geodesic dome Unique, covered with ETFE tarpaulin.
-2 layers of ETFE canvas are pressed and inflated with air inside, helping the greenhouse to insulate very effectively.
-In addition, ETFE also has the ability to penetrate light like glass, combined with anti-fouling and self-cleaning features when it rains, making the Eden Project's greenhouse area both beautiful and convenient, effective and safe. full.
+Located along the winding, flower-filled roads are greenhouses with unique Geodesic Dome architecture, covered with ETFE (Ethylene Tetrafluoroethylene) tarpaulin.
+2 layers of ETFE tarpaulin are pressed together and inflated with air inside, helping the greenhouse to insulate very effectively.
+In addition, ETFE also has the ability to transmit light like glass, combined with anti-fouling and self-cleaning features when it rains, making the greenhouses of the Eden Project both beautiful and convenient, efficient and safe.
+If you are a nature lover and love to explore, the Eden Botanical Garden Project is a place not to be missed in your life.

 Geodesic Dome - Dự án vườn thực vật Eden (Cornwall, nước Anh)